johnMamish/verilog-crash-course/00-combinational-logic/README.md

 ##### Hi

 Verilog is a text-based language that can be used to describe logic circuits that are built out of wires, combinational logic (blobs of logic gates), and flip-flops.
-Once you know your way around Verilog, you'll find that there's a pretty clear correlation between many Verilog constructs and schematics that you'd see drawn on a sheet.
-Unlike hand-drawn schematics, though, Verilog is often faster and easier to write, and it works more nicely with source-code management tools like git.
+It's often easy to convert graphical schematics to Verilog, but Verilog is often faster and easier to write than schematics, and it works more nicely with source-code management tools like git.

 In this first set of crash-course examples, we'll talk about some very basic Verilog language constructs.
 I'll also give some rules that Verilog technically allows you to break, but will make your code much harder to write or maintian.
 I might also tell some little white lies about Verilog that make it easier to understand.